syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 You can perform Mail merge and append multiple records from data source within a specified region to a template document.
 The region between start and end groups merge fields.
 It gets repeated for every record from the data source.
 The region where the Mail merge operations are to be performed must be marked by two MergeFields with the following names.

-  * «TableStart:TableName» and «BeginGroup:GroupName» - For the entry point of the region
+  * «TableStart:TableName» and «BeginGroup:GroupName» - For the entry point of the region.
-  * «TableEnd:TableName» and «EndGroup:GroupName» - For the end point of the region
+  * «TableEnd:TableName» and «EndGroup:GroupName» - For the end point of the region.

-  1.TableStart and TableEnd region is preferred for performing Mail merge inside the table cell
+  1.TableStart and TableEnd region is preferred for performing Mail merge inside the table cell.

   2.BeginGroup and EndGroup region is preferred for performing Mail merge inside the document body contents.

-For example – Consider that you have a template document as shown.
+For example, consider that you have a template document as shown.

 ![Mail merge for a group](MailMerge_images/MailMerge_img4.jpeg)

 In this template, Employees is the group name and the same name should be used while performing Mail merge through code.
-There are two special merge fields “TableStart:Employees” and “TableEnd:Employees”, to denote the start and end of the Mail merge group.
+There are two special merge fields “TableStart:Employees” and “TableEnd:Employees” to denote the start and end of the Mail merge group.

-The MailMerge class provides various overloads for ExecuteGroup method to perform Mail merge within a group from various data sources.
+The `MailMerge` class provides various overloads for `ExecuteGroup` method to perform Mail merge within a group from various data sources.
 The following code example shows how to perform Mail merge in the specific region with data source retrieved from SQL connection.

 {% tabs %}